milkcircle/milkcircle.github.io/_posts/2019-07-30-resuscitate.md

 we are full code
 and i whisper to myself
-the silent rhythm
+a silent rhythm
-of the compressions i deliver
 to keep us alive
-even as your heart stops beating for us.
+as your heart stops beating for us.

 and through cracked ribs
 and hemorrhaging lungs